How to Talk about Goals in English

 If you make something your number one priority, you work on it more than any other thing in your life or career.

-- Since the country was in debt, the new president made the improvement of the country’s budget his number one priority.
+• Since the country was in debt, the new president made improving the country’s budget his top priority.

 Put your best foot forward

-To put your best foot forward means to begin doing something willingly and with lots of determination.
+To put your best foot forward means to begin something willingly and with determination.

 1 Comment